 Welcome to Pittsburgh!
 What do you want to do first?
 Not sure yet?
 Well what about plans for tomorrow? …Well you still have time to decide… Where are you staying?
 You haven't booked a hotel yet?!?!

 Run, walk or trot through the neighborhoods of Pittsburgh during some of the fastest growing racing events in the nation.

 Pittsburgh's newest road race, the EQT Pittsburgh 10 Miler features a classic 10-mile distance highlighting some of Pittsburgh's unique neighborhoods including the West End, North Side, Lawrenceville and the Strip District.
 The course begins on West Carson Street near Highmark Stadium and crosses four bridges before finishing in front of EQT headquarters on Liberty Avenue, Downtown.

 The other major race happening each year in Pittsburgh is the Richard S. Caliguiri City of Pittsburgh Great Race at the end of September.
 Take part in the 5K Run & Fitness Walk or the 10K Run.

-Other fun races around the city include the Run Around the Square in Pittsburgh's Regent Square neighborhood and the PNC YMCA Thanksgiving Day Turkey Trot.
+Other fun races around the city include the Run Around the Square in Pittsburgh's Regent Square neighborhood and the YMCA Thanksgiving Day Turkey Trot.
 Or, climb some serious stairs that lead to amazing city views.
 Pittsburgh has more than 716 sets of steps in 66 of its 90 neighborhoods.
 The annual StepTrek on the South Side of Pittsburgh takes you up a series of public stairways.